Summer Staff Frequently Asked Questions

 - Will I be responsible for paying for lodging and food?

 No!
-At Black Rock the counselors live in the cabins with their campers and food is provided free of charge, even when camp is not in session and campers are not here.
+At Black Rock Retreat the counselors live in the cabins with their campers and food is provided free of charge, even when camp is not in session and campers are not here.

 - Wouldn't I make more money at another summer job?

 Compared to other summer camps we offer a very competitive salary.
-You might make more at other jobs, but keep in mind with those jobs you might also have transportation costs, food costs, living costs, entertainment costs, etc. But if you are at camp, you don’t have those costs PLUS you gain a strong Christian community, have a lot of fun, experience ministry opportunities every day, and growth in your own spiritual walk.
+You might make more at other jobs, but keep in mind with those jobs you might also have transportation costs, food costs, living costs, entertainment costs, etc. But if you are at camp, you don’t have those costs PLUS you gain a strong Christian community, have a lot of fun, experience ministry opportunities every day, and grow in your own spiritual walk.

 - What happens if I am hired?